maverick171800/ansible-project/Readme.md

 ###### 1\.
 What is the Project?

-&nbsp;   This project uses Ansible to automatically configure, secure, and maintain a fleet of Linux hosts.

-&nbsp;   The setup includes:

-&nbsp;   One control node -> My local Ubuntu (WSL)

-&nbsp;   Three managed nodes -> AWS EC2 Free-Tier Ubuntu instances

-&nbsp;   The objective is to create a completely automated system capable of:

-&nbsp;    Install SSH keys

-&nbsp;    Use the system's default settings.

-&nbsp;    Install the necessary services and packages.

-&nbsp;    Strengthen servers

-&nbsp;    Perform routine OS updates

-&nbsp;    If necessary, restart

-&nbsp;    Use Infrastructure-as-Code to maintain consistency across all hosts.
+Instead of manually configuring each Linux server individually for this project, I utilized Ansible to automatically configure and manage a collection of servers.
+Three Ubuntu servers hosted on AWS EC2 free-tier instances and one Ansible control node operating on my local Ubuntu system via WSL make up the environment.
+The project's objective was to develop a completely automated setup that could apply default system configurations, install necessary services and packages, install SSH keys, enhance server security through baseline hardening, and carry out routine operating system updates.
+The system also takes care of rebooting if updates call for it.
+This project's use of Infrastructure-as-Code guarantees that every server is set up uniformly and can be readily changed or maintained from a single control point.